Beverley Beck: History

-The Corporation faced a crisis in 1726, as funds were inadequate to cover the cost of repairs to the Beck, and they therefore obtained an Act of Parliament which allowed them to cleanse, widen and deepen the Beck, to repair the wharves and any roads leading to it, and introduced additional tolls.
-The Act was sponsored by Sir Charles Hotham, the Member of Parliament for Beverley, and was granted on 24 March 1727.
+The corporation faced a crisis in 1726, as funds were inadequate to cover the cost of repairs to the Beck, and they therefore obtained an act of Parliament, the Beverley Improvement Act 1726 (13 Geo.
+1. c.
+4), which allowed them to cleanse, widen and deepen the Beck, to repair the wharves and any roads leading to it, and introduced additional tolls.
+The act was sponsored by Sir Charles Hotham, the Member of Parliament for Beverley, and was granted on 24 March 1727.
 William Palmer, a civil engineer, advised on the work to the beck, which was completed in 1731 at a cost of £1,395, but resulted in little improvement.
-A second Act was obtained on 19 March 1744, for "more effectually cleansing, deepening, widening, and preserving, a Creek, called Beverley Beck, running into the River Hull, ... and for regulating the carriages to and from the said Beck and the River Hull."
-One new feature introduced by the Act was that the value of the tolls collected depended on the value of the goods carried.
-Although the Corporation continued to carry out maintenance, which consisted mostly of dredging, they let the collection of tolls to an agent from 1 May 1748, and this arrangement continued for another ninety years.
+A second act of Parliament, the Beverley Improvement Act 1744 (18 Geo.
+2. c.
+13), was obtained on 19 March 1744, for "more effectually cleansing, deepening, widening, and preserving, a Creek, called Beverley Beck, running into the River Hull, ... and for regulating the carriages to and from the said Beck and the River Hull."
+One new feature introduced by the act was that the value of the tolls collected depended on the value of the goods carried.
+Although the corporation continued to carry out maintenance, which consisted mostly of dredging, they let the collection of tolls to an agent from 1 May 1748, and this arrangement continued for another ninety years.

 Beverley Beck was tidal, although there seems to have been attempts to maintain the water levels by the use of a stop-gate.
 A major change occurred in 1802, when the Beverley and Barmston Drain was constructed as part of a large drainage scheme.
 The drain needed to pass under the Beck, and William Chapman, the engineer for the scheme, advised the Beverley Corporation that the construction of a lock would be the best way to maintain the water levels over the tunnel which would carry the drain below the Beck.
-After a debate about the legality of using funds raised under the terms of the previous Acts of Parliament, and a decision that it was legitimate, Chapman's plans were agreed, and he designed the lock, which was funded by a Corporation loan of £1,000.
+After a debate about the legality of using funds raised under the terms of the previous acts of Parliament, and a decision that it was legitimate, Chapman's plans were agreed, and he designed the lock, which was funded by a corporation loan of £1,000.
 However, Thomas Dyson carried out the work, and was paid £817, a little more than the original estimate of £733.
-In 1837, the Corporation decided to stop leasing the collection of tolls, and appointed William Tindall to collect them directly.
+In 1837, the corporation decided to stop leasing the collection of tolls, and appointed William Tindall to collect them directly.
 Tolls for 1838 amounted to £594, on total cargoes of 31,185 tonnes.